 Canon EOS 80D Review

-The Canon EOS 80D has better photo quality and overall performance than its predecessor, 70D, so we can undoubtedly quote it as worth the upgrade.
+The Canon EOS 80D has better photo quality and overall performance than its predecessor, 70D, so we can undoubtedly say it is worth the upgrade.

-Even though it’s a strong performer in the midrange SLR league, Canon EOS 80D has to face much competition from other brands in this price range.
+Even though it’s a strong performer in the midrange SLR league, the Canon EOS 80D faces much competition from other brands in this price range.

 Change the default settings to get the best shot!

-Undoubtedly, Canon EOS 80D DSLR with a flip screen captures some excellent shots, but you must either shoot it raw or change its default JPEG settings to get the best result.
+Undoubtedly, the Canon EOS 80D DSLR with a flip screen captures excellent shots, but to get the best result, you must either shoot it raw or change its default JPEG settings.

 The automatic white balance is not good and is similar to cameras like the Nikon D7200 and other Canon versions.

-The Canon EOS 80D flip screen perfectly delivers in the daylight, but once again, the white balance issue will become a significant constraint.
+The Canon EOS 80D flip screen perfectly delivers in the daylight, but the white balance issue will become a significant constraint once again.

 Still, it’s the cast that limits the low-light photos to shifting too much into the yellow zone.